liuilbury/Reverse_SourceMap/Test/lib/googletest-master/googletest/docs/faq.md

 <!-- GOOGLETEST_CM0014 DO NOT DELETE -->

-## Why should test suite names and test names not contain underscore?
+## Why should test suite m_names and test m_names not contain underscore?

 Underscore (`_`) is special, as C++ reserves the following to be used by the compiler and the standard library: